MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/field-references.md

 ### Entity-based custom pricing dimensions

 In the scenario where the custom pricing dimension is an entity, you will be adding 1:N relationships between the dimension entity and key Project Service entities.
 In our example, it is reasonable to expect that Contoso assigns a standard title to each of its employees.
-So we will need a 1:N relationship from Standard Title to Bookable Resource.
+So we will need a 1:N relationship from Standard Title to Bookable Resource or N:1 releationship if it were created from Bookable REsource to Standard Title.

+1. In PSA, click **Settings** > **Solutions**, and then double-click to open  **\<your organization name> pricing dimensions**
+2. In the left navigation on the Solution Explorer, select  **Entities > Bookable Resource**.
+3. Expand the entity **Bookable Resource** on the left navigation pane and select **N:1 Relationships**
+4. Click **New** to create a new N:1 relationship called **Bookable Resource to Standard Title**, and then click **Save**.

 *Standard Title to Bookable Resource*
 > ![Adding Standard Title as a reference field to Bookable Resource](media/ST-BR.png)

 As the next step, Standard Title will also need to be added to Project Service Pricing entities: Role Price and Role Price Markup entities.
 This will also be done using 1:N relationships between Standard Title entities and the Role Price entity and Standard Title and Role Price Markup entities.

+1. In the left navigation on the Solution Explorer, select  **Entities > Role Price**.
+2. Expand the entity **Role Price** on the left navigation pane and select **1:N Relationships**
+3. Click **New** to create a new 1:N relationship called **Standard Title to role price**, and then click **Save**.
+4. Repeat these steps to create a new  also for Role Price Markup entity

 And to extend the example scenario, to the sales and estimation phases, we will need to estimate work effort required for each standard title to price the Quote/Project.
 So we will need 1:N relationships from Standard Title to each of these estimation entities in Project Service: Quote line Detail, Project Contract Line Detail, Project Team Member, and Estimate Line
+5.
+6.

 *Standard Title to Estimate Line*